macroxue/vim-buffer-acronym/README.md

  * Characters `/`, ` ` (space), `_`, `.` and `-` separate words in the file name.
  * Each uppercase letter starts a new word unless it follows an uppercase letter.
- * `g:buffer_acronym_from_start` controls whether an acronym should start from the first word is controlled by and the default is no.
+ * `g:buffer_acronym_from_start` controls whether an acronym should start from the first word and the default is no.

 For example, you have the following files opened in Vim.
 ```